Come on Amal center, almost there!

 In case you haven’t read my previous posts, the Amal Women’s Training Center and Moroccan Restaurant is a non-profit organization whose aim is to train and employ underprivileged women in Marrakesh, Morocco.
 We plan to serve breakfast and lunch daily, and hope to open in March 2013.
 For more information please email me at amalnonprofit@gmail.com

-6 Responses to “Come on Amal center, almost there!”
+6 thoughts on “Come on Amal center, almost there!

 Leave a Reply